 Best Small Library in America!
 We are excited to share the news that one of our local libraries and the second place winner of the 2014 Growing Spaces Grant Program, has been named the Best Small Library in America by the Library Journal.
 This is an amazing accomplishment AND we agree completely!
-The residents of nearby Bayfield, CO are absolutely lucky to have such a wonderful program that includes at 22′ Growing Dome greenhouse, lending toolshed, and outdoor community garden.
+The residents of nearby Bayfield, Colorado are absolutely lucky to have such a wonderful program that includes at 22′ Growing Dome greenhouse, lending toolshed, and outdoor community garden.

 Pine River Library shared their press release with us about the award and the library, and we’d like to share the news with you so you have a chance to learn more about this awesome library.